moondance-labs/tanssi-docs/learn/framework/xcm.md

 Once the channel is established, cross-chain messages can be sent between appchains.
 For asset transfers, assets will also need to be registered before being transferred.

+!!! note
+    XCM is a versioned ever-evolving language.
+When two communicating appchains are using different XCM versions, they must use the latest version supported by the less upgraded side.
+To find out the latest XCM version an appchain can work with, other appchains can query it and subscribe for updates whenever this changes.

 ## Message Destinations {: #message-destinations }

 To compose meaningful messages in a multichain environment it is necessary to have a precise yet abstract way of referencing resources located in different consensus systems.
 A concept called *multilocation* is used to serve this purpose and target a specific chain or any of its inner elements, such as an account, an asset, or a smart contract.